7x7labs/Livefyre-iOS-SDK/README.md

 NOTE: This SDK is still under heavy development.
 Kindly consider this code to be alpha quality.

+## Changelog

+v0.1.0: Initial alpha version.
+Introduce `environment` and `bootstrapHost` parameters to be used when instantiating a LivefyreClient.

 ## Getting Started

 ### Adding the SDK to a project